Doprez/Doprez.Stride/README.md

 DestroyEntity() provides a quick way to remove an entity from the scene.
 GetYAngleToTarget(OtherEntity) get the angle to the target entity.
 GetComponent() similar to Unity.
-Unlike Stride default Get() this one will also be able to grab non EntityComponent classes like Interfaces.
+Unlike Strides default Get() this one will also be able to grab non EntityComponent classes like Interfaces.
+GetComponents() similar to Unity.
+Unlike Strides default Get() this one will also be able to grab non EntityComponent classes like Interfaces as an IEnumerable.
 WorldPosition() a faster way to get the world position

 ## ModelComponent